 After pollinating the spadix, the organ will undergo some changes, gradually.
 Fruits will take six to seven months to develop.
 Ripe fruits bulge from the spadix, become orange, and are quite easy to pull out of the organ.

 The seeds inside the fruits are covered in sticky pulp, which needs to be washed off before anthurium seed propagation.
 The best way to achieve this is to soak the seed several times, swirling the liquid to help wash off the pulp.
 When seeds are clean, lay them on a paper towel to dry.

 Planting Anthurium Seeds

 Anthurium seed propagation requires proper planting and continued care.
 Flats are good containers for planting anthurium seeds.
 The best planting medium is vermiculite which has been previously moistened.
-Lightly press the seed into the vermiculite, leaving an inch between.
+Lightly press the seed into the vermiculite, leaving an inch (2.5 cm.) between.

 Covering the container will speed up germination, as it increases heat and conserves moisture.
-Place the flat where temperatures are at least 70 degrees Fahrenheit (21 C.), using a seed mat if necessary.
+Place the flat where temperatures are at least 70 degrees F. (21 C.), using a seed mat if necessary.
 Keep an eye on the soil and container, however.
 If too much moisture builds up, take the cover off for a bit to allow excess moisture to evaporate and the seedlings to breathe.

 Once germination is achieved, you can remove the cover.
 Gently move seedlings to individual containers and follow general anthurium care.
-These little starts can take up to 4 years to produce the lovely spathe, so just be patient.
+These little starts can take up to four years to produce the lovely spathe, so just be patient.

 Seed propagating anthuriums is not the most popular method due to its proclivities, but it sure will be fun when you have your own crowd of these special plants.